InternLM/lagent/README.md

-# LAgent: Large Language Model as Agent
+# Lagent: Large Language Model as Agent

 English | [简体中文](README_zh-CN.md)

 ## Introduction

-LAgent is an open source LLM agent framework, which enables people to efficiently turn a large language model to agent.
+Lagent is an open source LLM agent framework, which enables people to efficiently turn a large language model to agent.
 It also provides some typical tools to enlighten the ablility of LLM.
 The overview of our framework is shown below:

 ![image](https://github.com/InternLM/lagent/assets/24351120/e104171e-4baf-43b3-8e6d-90cff1b298b6)